 Cake was evil.
 Chocolate was for normal sized kids, not for a huge girl like her.
 "But it's your mom's birthday cake," her dad reminded her.
 But the answer was still a big no. She went to school with her boring sandwich and an orange.
 Of course, she wasn't going to eat more than a…Read more Evil Food

 One day a classmate asked me, “Where is your lunch?”
 I told her that I had already had it and went back to my fake laughter and smiles.
 The others chatted and laughed while they ate from their tiffin boxes.
 Some brought samosas or ice cream from outside the gate.
-My hunger pangs got worse…Read more Another Excerpt from Just me, the Sink & the Pot
+My hunger pangs got worse…Read more Another Sneak Peak at Just me, the Sink & the Pot

 She liked pink and green.
 He preferred greys and browns.
 Joint shopping trips got on her nerves, but he enjoyed her company.
 When she wanted to buy him a gift, her eyes hurt looking at the dull colours.
 He bought her pinks and greens with a smile.
 Different tastes were alright in his rule book…Read more Different Tastes

 Her taste buds didn't welcome chocolate these days.
 Fruity desserts made them happiest.
 Greedy bites of lemon tart were another new habit.
 "But he's made chocolate cake today.
 You know you want it," said her mother.
 Suddenly, the thought of his weak hands making her childhood favourite filled her mind.
 She was craving chocolate again.

 The smell of hot chocolate travelled through the kitchen.
 Her little hands were clad in fuzzy old gloves.
 The French toast sat untouched on the table.
 "Daddy, where's my hot chocolate?"
 He laughed and asked her to be patient.
 "But I'm hungry," she complained.
 "Eat your eggs," she was told.
 The canine child sitting by…Read more Winter Breakfast